Motor Control Panel

-- When provided, control circuit transformers if utilized, shall include two primary protection fuses and one secondary fuse (in the non-ground secondary conductor).
-The transformer shall be sized to accommodate the contactor(s) and all connected control circuit loads.
+- When provided, control circuit transformers if utilized shall include two primary protection fuses and one secondary fuse (in the non-ground secondary conductor).
+The transformer shall be sized to accommodate the contractor(s) and all connected control circuit loads.
 The transformer rating shall be fully visible from the front when the unit door is opened.

 - Auxiliary control circuit interlocks shall be provided where indicated.
 Auxiliary interlocks shall be field convertible to normally open or normally closed operation.

 - When Type B wiring is specified, all starter units shall be provided with unit control terminal blocks.

 - Terminal blocks shall be the pull-apart type with a minimum rating of 250 volt and 10 amps.
 All current-carrying parts shall be tin-plated.
 Terminals shall be accessible from inside the unit when the unit door is opened.
 Terminal blocks shall be DIN rail mounted with the stationary portion of the block secured to the unit bottom plate.
 The stationary portion shall be used for factory connections and shall remain attached to the unit when removed.
 The terminals used for field connections shall face forward so they can be wired without removing the unit or any of its components.

 - Shall be engraved phenolic nameplates for each MCC and unit compartment.
 Shall be gray background with white letters, measuring a minimum of 1.5 in (38 mm) H x 6.25 in (159 mm) W total outside dimensions.